-- c.
+- b.
+Nerve conduction, needle electromyography and evoked potential techniques Basic and advanced (special) techniques including data collection and analysis. - c.
 Clinical application and evaluation of disorders/diseases of the muscle, nerve, and central nervous system. - d.
 The performance of the electrophysiological techniques in a laboratory setting including a supervised practicum in a clinical setting

-For ECS certification by the American Board of Physical Therapy Specialists (ABPTS), Physical Therapists must "supply evidence of 2,000 hours of direct patient care in the specialty area within the last 10 years.
-25% of which must have occurred within the last 3 years.
-The applicant must include evidence of performing a minimum of 500 complete electroneuromyography examinations during those hours.
-The remainder of the patient hours may include observation of examination and supervised examinations."[4]
+For ECS certification by the American Board of Physical Therapy Specialists (ABPTS), Physical Therapists "must submit evidence of 2,000 hours of direct patient care as a licensed U.S. physical therapist (temporary license excluded) in the specialty area within the last 10 years, 25% (500 hours) of which must have occurred within the last three years.
+Direct patient care must include activities in each of the elements of patient and client management applicable to the specialty area and included in the Description of Specialty Practice.
+These elements, as defined by the Guide to Physical Therapist Practice, are examination, evaluation, diagnosis, prognosis, and intervention."
+[4] Or "Applicants must submit evidence of successful completion of an APTA accredited post professional clinical electrophysiologic clinical residency completed within the last 10 years that has a curriculum plan reflective of the Description of Specialty Practice: Clinical Electrophysiologic."
+[4]

-In addition, the "applicant must submit evidence of clinical education experience in electrophysiologic testing, preferably under the direct supervision of a clinical electrophysiologist who meets the requirements for specialist certification."[4]
 Clinical education/training should be conducted in the same or similar format as those listed above.